-Projects of Special Merit (PSM) are funded entirely with GOMESA money.
-The goal of a PSM is to address a specific coastal issue in its entirety instead of in a phased approach.
-PSM should focus on earth-moving construction, restoration, preservation, or land acquisition.
-Projects proposing these activities will receive PSM funding priority.
-While it's possible for nonconstruction work to be funded as a PSM, it is highly unlikely this type of project would score high and would be an exceptional case.
+PSM can focus on non-construction/earth-moving activities but, in these situations, the work proposed should be large-scale and regional in nature.
 Most non-construction work will be funded with NOAA money.
-Phasing can occur on a PSM if it's necessary, such as if the overall project cost exceeds the maximum PSM funding range.
-PSM must meet a GOMESA authorized use (see Appendix C).
-PSM do not have to be a Tier 1 Texas Coastal Resiliency Master Plan (TCRMP) project; however, TCRMP projects are prioritized.
+Phasing can occur on a PSM if it's necessary, such as when the overall project cost exceeds the maximum PSM funding range.
+PSM must meet a GOMESA authorized use (see Appendix E).
+PSM do not have to be a Tier 1 Texas Coastal Resiliency Master Plan (TCRMP) project; however, TCRMP projects are encouraged.